oh-data-sci/sql_workshop/readme.md

     .open data/sqlite-sakila.db
 ```

-optionally, you can then configure your application appearance and behaviour:
+optionally, you can configure your `sqlite3` output appearance and behaviour:

 ```
     sqlite> .header ON